Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: If old engineer handling is enabled show the number of seconds an engineer has to wait till he can repair at base again
 - Changed: A wreck chopper pilot now gets 20 points for bringing a wreck to the wreck repair point (if database is found or in ranked mode)
 - Fixed: Various issues with wreck lifting (like Release Wreck action not going away)
-- Changed: AI airtaxi is now available in all versions except TT for all players (one taxi for all)
+- Changed: AI airtaxi is now available in all versions except TT for all players (one taxi for all players)
 - Changed: Removed Special Purpose Suit from Virtual Arsenal uniforms when player is on Blufor side
-- Changed: Show the number of seconds a player has to wait before he/she can deploy/undeploy a MHQ again and many more fixes and optimizations
+- Changed: Show the number of seconds a player has to wait before he/she can deploy/undeploy a MHQ again
+- Changed: It is now possible to remove entries from Virtual Arsenal by either code or classname (d_remove_from_arsenal in x_init\fn_preinit.sqf)
+- Fixed: Healing another player did not add points if when a database is available and many more fixes and optimizations

 3.96